Mosamorphing/WTF-React/12_React Router/readme.md

 ![12-5](./img/12-5.png)

 By clicking on that, the user gets to be taken to the homepage or well, the specified page in the "to" attribute.
-The TO is just to specific where you want the user to be directed to.
-It works just like href in anchor tag.
+The TO is just to specify where you want the user to be directed.
+It works just like `href` in the anchor tag.

 # Dynamic Paths